Healthy Homes Assessment Te Mata Hills

 Te Mata Hills Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is required in all Te Mata Hills and New Zealand rental houses where it is reasonably practicable to install.
+• The insulation of the ceiling and underfloor is a requirement throughout Te Mata Hills and New Zealand rental houses where it is reasonably practicable to install.

-• Property managers and landlords have to keep records to demonstrate compliance with each Healthy Homes Standards that apply or will apply during the tenancy of an apartment rental.
+• Property managers and landlords must keep records to demonstrate conformance with any Healthy Homes Standard that apply or will be in force to an apartment rental.

-• Property managers and private landlords have to make sure that their rental properties are in compliance according to Healthy Homes Standards within 90 days of any new, renewed or varied tenancy.
+• Property managers and private landlords must make sure that their rental properties are in compliance in accordance with Healthy Homes Standards within 90 days of any new, renewed or varied lease.

-• All the boarding households (except Kainga Ora and registered Community Housing Provider Boarding home tenancies) must adhere to the Healthy Homes Standards regardless of when the tenancy began.
+• All boarder homes (except Kainga Ora and Community Housing Providers with registered boarding household tenancies) must meet the Healthy Homes Standard regardless of the date when the tenancy started.

-• All homes let from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of when the tenancy began.
+• All houses that are rented out to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes